Simon Wellings (alias)

-- This page is a work in process and we welcome additions and corrections We are particularly keen to recieve confirmation whether Wellings was present at various Globalise Resistance protests (see section 7).
+- This page is a work in process and we welcome additions and corrections We are particularly keen to receive confirmation whether Wellings was present at various Globalise Resistance protests (see section 7).
 Contact us here, PGP available on request.

 Background & Personality

 Simon turned up out of nowhere in 2001 / 2002.
 His accent was southern English and he presented a story of having just been deported from Australia for overstaying his visa, but that he had a child there.
 Speaking to the press, Guy Taylor said, 'he didn't have much of a back story.
 We never met any of his friends of his family.'
 He was a practical dresser rather than going for stylish outfits.
 He was described by Guy Taylor as 'not the sort of bloke who would naturally stick in your mind'.

 He was keen, generally available and flexible, ready to help out.
 The fact that he also had a car which he was willing to use, further endeared him to those he was targeting.
 Guy Taylor described him as a 'caring, empathic bloke.
 He was gentle and someone you could confide in - and people did.
 You could turn to him to moan or let off steam.'
 He soon became friendly with activists, and was very interested in gossip, including that related to the Socialist Workers Party.
 After Globalise Resistance steering committee meetings, it was usual for members to go for a drink afterwards and Simon would always be there.
 However, he did not get particularly drunk.

 He was generally quiet when it came to discussions around things in his circles, shying away from political debates around Palestine or the anti-capitalist movements.
 He would become more lively when it came to marches or direct action; seemingly the more provocative or confrontational an idea was, the better.